HeinrichHartmann/svc/README.md

 ### Host Setup

 This setup is designed to work in different environments including an dedicated server machine, a RPI and Linux Desktop environments.
+The main server is running NixOS, with a config managed under [/nixos](nixos).

+Requirements:

-On the host, this repository must be available under `/svc`.
+* This repository must be available under `/svc`.

-The configuration rely on basic shell tools (`make`, `git`, `curl`) be installed as well as `docker-compose`.
-See the definition of `make install-deps` for more details.
+* Basic shell tools (`make`, `git`, `curl`) must be installed as well as `docker-compose`.
+See `make install-deps` for more details.

 <details>
 I was confused about the "correct" place to host the configuration for a long time, keeping it under $HOME/svc.